rgoodie/What-Server-Am-I-on/README.md

 ----
 - Clone the repo into /sites/all/modules/,
 - Enable the module
+- Set permissions "See servername in title" and "Administer What Server am I on (WSAIO) options" to the appropirate roles
-- Name the production and failover server hostnames* [ /admin/config/soc/wsaio ]
+- Name the production and failover server hostnames*.
+Not the URL but the server's hostname! [ /admin/config/soc/wsaio ]